ertanoe/wordpress-plugin/README.md

 1.2 Ticket Management added, shortcode parameters changed

+1.3 Compatibility with wordpress 4.7 and alignment of the list can be chosen between vertical and horizontal

-1.4 Compatibility with wordpress 4.9.4 and Settings modified
+1.4 Compatibility with wordpress 4.9.4 and lists can be sorted by date or alphabetically